Dmitri9149/Simple-web-app-with-Rust-and-Rocket/README.md

 The list of programming languages is:

-C
+- C
-C++
+- C++
-Scala
+- Scala
-Java
+- Java
-JavaScript
+- JavaScript
-OCaml
+- OCaml
-Rust
+- Rust
-Idris
+- Idris
-Agda
+- Agda
-Python
+- Python
+- Haskell

-In the broeser adress bar print : ```localhost:8000/identity/JavaScript ```  or amy other name from the list.
+In the browser adress bar print : ```localhost:8000/identity/JavaScript ```  or any other name from the list.
 The output will be the id function in the language.

 It is possible to pull the Docker image of the project.